Respiratory Therapy, Associate of Applied Science

-Cognitive: Upon completion of the program, graduates will demonstrate cognitive development consistent with entry level and advanced practitioners as delineated by the NBRC.
+Cognitive: Upon completion of the program, graduates will demonstrate cognitive knowledge competence consistent with registered respiratory therapists (RRTs).

-Psychomotor: Upon completion of the program, graduates will demonstrate psychomotor skill development necessary to fulfill the role as Advanced Respiratory Care Practitioners.
+Psychomotor: Upon completion of the program, graduates will demonstrate psychomotor skills necessary to fulfill role as registered respiratory therapists (RRTs).

-Affective: Upon completion of the program, all graduates will demonstrate personal/professional behaviors and attitudes consistent with employee expectations for Advanced Respiratory Care Practitioners
+Affective: Upon completion of the program, graduates will demonstrate personal/professional behaviors and attitudes consistent with employee expectations for registered respiratory therapists (RRTs).

 The breadth of training offered in our RT degree program prepares graduates for a career in a variety of settings including:

 - Home medical care companies

 - Ground and air medical ambulance transport services

 - Sleep study centers

 - Neonatal intensive care units

 SLCHC graduates are eligible to apply to sit for the board examination series administered by the National Board for Respiratory Care (NBRC) to earn the Registered Respiratory Therapist (RRT) credential.